 RAILROAD HISTORY OF CORA ANGIER SOWA

-While my professional career is in Greek and Latin Classics and in computers (interests that I combine in the field of digital humanities), I am also a lifelong railfan.
+My professional experience is in Greek and Latin Classics, history, and archaeology, and in computers (interests that I combine in the field of digital humanities).
+I am also a lifelong railfan.
 I grew up in a house above the old Los Angeles Subway tunnel (sometimes called the "Belmont Tunnel") and the Toluca Yards of the Pacific Electric.
 My father, Robert Angier, was Head Cost Analyst of the Los Angeles Division of the Southern Pacific, my grandfather, Walter Angier and my uncle, Philip Angier, were civil engineers specializing in railway and highway bridges.
 My great uncle by marriage, the Russian inventor Alexander Lodyguine (better known as the Russian inventor of the light bulb!), supervised the manufacture and installation of cables for the original New York subway system.
 I now live in Croton-on-Hudson, New York, overlooking the Hudson River and the historic tracks of the former New York Central, now CSX, Metro North and Amtrak.

 On pages 1-5 of Cora Sowa's Right-of-Way I display some of my collection of rail photos, with commentary about them, augmented sometimes by period postcards and other illustrations.
 On pages 6-8 I have put archival material about various family members' contributions to the history of engineering, under the title "Engineers in the Family."